…with one exception.

 It seemed a good head start — two songs for the new album already in the can!
 The Stones got down to work on the remainder of the album, following their usual pattern: three or four separate batches of recording sessions, separated by long breaks and switching studios at least once, and a final round of overdubbing and mixing at yet another studio.
 They tended to write and arrange once sessions were underway, allowing the songs to develop organically and spontaneously, catching the vibe of the room and each other, for better or worse.

 The Compass Point sessions in January and February yielded little usable material.
 This was not unusual, as the first session was almost always a kind of shakedown rehearsal.
 The Stones reconvened months later at the site of their earlier recording triumph, the Pathe-Marconi Studios in Paris.
 There they spent the summer and early fall grinding away at below-average songs in a tense and moody atmosphere.
 Although he was finally off heroin, Keith was not averse to any other controlled substance, and like many former heroin addicts, he substituted liquor.
 Copious amounts of cocaine were still on the menu as well.
-He was usually eagerly joined by Woody.
+He was usually eagerly joined by Ronnie.
 Keith veered between being a boozy, unproductive zombie and a coked-up, manic taskmaster, staying up for four days running.
 As he forced the band through take after uninspired take, he would growl his frequent refrain “Nobody sleeps while I’m awake!”
 The more even-keeled and professional Mick was annoyed to no end.
 Bassist Bill Wyman was rumored to be quitting the band.